JuliaLang/www.julialang.org/drafts/_posts/2012-02-22-julia-proposal.md

 automatic mechanisms for avoiding a combinatorial explosion of method specializations.
-Unlike Dylan, Julia does not make the distinction between generic functions and methods visible to the user— functions with the same name are simply combined into one generic function without restrictions.
+Unlike Dylan, Julia does not make the distinction between generic functions and methods visible to the user — functions with the same name are simply combined into one generic function without restrictions.
 Julia method argument specializers also have a few more features useful for defining the highly polymorphic operators needed in technical